 Special Olympics Bharat is a National Sports Federation also registered under the Indian Trust Act 1882 in 2001 and is accredited by Special Olympics International to conduct Special Olympics Programs in India.
-It is recognized by the Government of India as a National Sports Federation in the Priority Category, for
+It is recognized by the Ministry of Youth Affairs & Sports, Government of India as a National Sports Federation in the Priority Category, for

 development of Sports for Persons with Intellectual Disabilities, and is a designated Nodal Agency for all disabilities on account of its national presence and experience, especially in rural areas which account for nearly 75 per cent of the disabled population in India.

 At the Special Olympics Bharat, all the RTIs (Right To Information)are being looked after by Mr Harpreet Singh, Sports Director,SO Bharat while the competent authority for the same is the Founder & CEO , Air Marshal Denzil Keelor.

 Intellectual disability is characterized by significantly below-average intellectual functioning (generally regarded as IQ below 70) combined with impairment in carrying out varying aspects of daily life and adapting to the normal social environment.
 As per SOI General Rules Article 2: Special Olympics Athletes Para 2.01 (D) A person is considered to have an intellectual disability for purposes of determining his or her eligibility to participate in Special Olympics if that person satisfies any one of the following requirements: The person has been identified by an agency or professional as having an intellectual disability as determined by their localities; or The person has a cognitive delay, as determined by standardized measures such as intelligent quotient or “IQ” testing or other measures which are generally accepted within the professional community in that Accredited Program’s nation as being a